 a note from Luminas Founder & CEO, D. Keith Pigues

-Considering you’re here in the Revenue Management thought leadership section of our blog, you (much like me) find inspiration in real examples of successful value-based pricing.
+Considering you’re here in the Revenue Management section of our blog, you (much like me) find inspiration in real-world examples of successful value-based pricing.

 This article by Josh Fechter at The Product Company does not disappoint in serving up four value-based pricing examples worth exploring.

 originally published at The Product Company (written by Josh Fechter)

 People will pay for what they consider a good product, one that somehow improves their life.
 But, making such a product and building the confidence of consumers in it is easier said than done.
 This is why value based pricing is the Holy Grail of pricing models.

 It’s a pricing strategy behind some of the world’s biggest companies.

 It’s the key to a dream profit margin.

 It’s also a double-edged sword that can make or break your market share – not to mention your image in your target market.